OUR STAFF

 Al Rise is a Stage Manager and performer serving the greater DC, Maryland, and Northern Virginia areas.
 He began his studies on french horn in his hometown of Mt.
 Pleasant, Michigan, with Mary Beth Orr, the current 3rd horn player in the Grand Rapids Symphony.
 He received his bachelor's degree in horn performance at the Cleveland Institute of Music, studying under the tutelage of former principal horn of The Cleveland Orchestra, Richard King.
 Most recently, Rise received his master’s degree from the University of Maryland, studying with Greg Miller and Phil Munds.
 He currently performs with several professional orchestras in the DMV and in Michigan, and is the Stage manager for the Apollo Orchestra, as well as a substitute Stage Manager for the Arlington Philharmonic and Alexandria Symphony.

 Alexandra is a teacher at The Browne Academy in Alexandria.
 She is their Musical Director and Director of Handbell Choirs.
-She is currently studying at George Mason, finishing her BA in music with a minor in Arts Management, and working on her Masters in Arts Management starting in Fall of 2023.
+She is currently studying at George Mason working on her Masters in Arts Management.
+She currently lives in Alexandria, VA with her Fiance and four cats.
 She is very excited to be working for Capital City Symphony!

 Abby is a freelance stage manager who has been working in the Washington, DC area since 2008, and with CCS since 2009.
 When not working behind the scenes, she is a fundraising officer at a local theatre company.
 Outside of work, she can be found around the DC area playing with her neurotic dog, working at her community garden, and planning her next entry into the DC State Fair pie contest.